128technology/docs/docs/config_idp.md

         6   2023-07-12 14:17:54.659000+00:00   MEDIUM   HTTP          HTTP:EXTRA_CONTROL_CHARACTERS   TCP        CLOSE
 ```

-- Use an existing IDP policy to create a custom IDP profile in the Authority Settings configuration that can be referenced in the `access-policy`.
+- The user has identified the attack `HTTP:EXTRA_CONTROL_CHARACTERS` to be of minimal risk to this network and would like to create a rule to change this event to be **alert** only.
-- Modify the profile to allow the specific traffic to flow as expected within the network, for example, modifying the action to alert/allow.
+- The user creates an `idp-profile` based on the original **strict** policy, modifying the outcome and action to alert/allow.
+By creating an exception for the attack, the specific traffic flows as desired within the network.

 Changes are implemented from the SSR GUI or PCLI (in this example the PCLI is used), and validated as part of the existing configuration workflow.

 ```
         idp-profile  strict-but-alert